Devon Rex Cat

 Eyes

-The eyes should be large and wide-set, with an oval shape and a distinct slope toward the outer edges of the ears.
+The eyes are large and wide-set, with an oval shape and a distinct slope toward the outer edges of the ears.
 All eye colors are acceptable.

 Legs & Paws

-The legs should be long and slim.
-The paws should be small with an oval shape.
+The legs are long and slim.
+The paws are small with an oval shape.

 Tail

-The tail should be long, slim, and tapered.
-It should be well covered with short fur.
+The tail is long, slim, and tapered.
+It is well covered with short fur.

 Body

 Devon Rex cats are small to medium-sized with a fine frame.
-They are muscular and lively, with broad chests.
+They are hard and muscular, with broad chests.

 Head

 The head is a modified wedge shape.
 Seen from the front, the wedge displays distinct convex curves at the outer edge of the earlobes, the cheekbones, and the whisker pads.
-The head should be slightly longer than it is broad.
-The cheekbones should be pronounced, and a whisker break should be evident.
+The head is slightly longer than it is broad.
+The cheekbones are pronounced, and a whisker break is evident.
 Adult males may display jowls.

 Ears